AnonymousWorks/QATest/README.md

 1. run SLAHAN to compress the seed question into a short question.
 The compressed questions are saved in path `datasets/compress`

-2. run QATest to generate all new test cases and detect bugs.
+2. run QATest to generate all new test cases and detected bugs.
 The results are saved in path `QATest/results/`

 ```